chrisvogt/gatsby-theme-chrisvogt/theme/README.md

 # Private Sphere – a GatsbyJS theme

-This is the Gatsby theme used on my personal website and blog, at [www.chrisvogt.me](https://www.chrisvogt.me).
-This theme includes widgets to display latest activity on GitHub, Goodreads, Instagram, and Spotify, but you will need to provide your own data source for the widgets (REST endpoints).
-Examples of the expected data structure can be found in the [/theme/\_\_mocks\_\_](https://github.com/chrisvogt/gatsby-theme-private-sphere/tree/master/theme/__mocks__) directory.
+Private Sphere is a Gatsby theme I built for my personal blog and website, [www.chrisvogt.me](https://www.chrisvogt.me).
+My website and this theme exists so I can publish and share content on my own website, while widgets on the home page showcase my activity across online platforms like GitHub, Goodreads, Instagram, and Spotify.

+> **Warning:** This theme is a personal hobby project.
+This project is unstable and not ready for use on a live site unless you are feeling adventurous.

+> **Note:** To use the home page widgets, you must currently build and serve your own data service, and expose that data over REST endpoints.
+The expected schema for each widget is saved in the [/theme/\_\_mocks\_\_](https://github.com/chrisvogt/gatsby-theme-private-sphere/tree/master/theme/__mocks__) directory.

 ## Installation